limanetolimaneto/signup_flow/README.md

 - **🚦 Step-by-step user experience that mimics production environments**

-- **🧰 Extensible structure, ideal for integrating with login systems, admin panels, or role-based access control in future expansions**
+- **🧰 Extensible structure** Ideal for integrating with login systems, admin panels, or role-based access control in future expansions

 ---